 Dear Sir or Madam:

 In accordance with the Class Action Fairness Act of 2005, 28 U.S.C. § 1715(b) (“CAFA”), this letter provides notice of a proposed settlement in the above-captioned putative class action, designated No. 3:19-cv-314, and pending in the United States District Court, Eastern District of Virginia, Richmond Division.
+This class settlement will also resolve related litigation in Williams v.
+Big Picture Loans LLC et al., No. 3:17-cv-461, and Galloway v.
+Big Picture Loans LLC et al., No. 3:18-cv-406 (EDVA), in the Eastern District of Virginia, as well as Duggan v.
+Big Picture Loans LLC et al., No. 1:18-cv-12277, in the District of Massachusetts, and Smith v.
+Big Picture Loans LLC et al., No. 3:18-cv-1651, in the District of Oregon.

 Section 1715 of the U.S. Code requires notice of a proposed class action settlement to be served upon appropriate federal and state officials.
 The required information under CAFA is set forth below.
 Also enclosed is a CD containing documents relating to the proposed settlement, as required by Section 1715.
 If you have any difficulty accessing any of the documents on the enclosed CD, please contact the undersigned.